mynenik/kForth-32/README.md

 `system-test/`     A set of automated tests to validate the Forth system against
                    the Forth-2012 standard

-`fsl/`             modules from the Forth Scientific Library, including test code;
+`fsl/`             modules for numeric computation from the Forth Scientific Library, including test code;
                    also note the subdirs, `fsl/extras/` and `fsl/demo/`

 `games/`           console games written in Forth